Maryland Route 77: Route description

 MD 77 follows a curvaceous route along the narrow valley of Hunting Creek to descend Catoctin Mountain.
 The state highway emerges from the mountain valley just west of the town of Thurmont, where the highway becomes Main Street and meets U.S. Route 15 (US 15, Catoctin Mountain Highway) at a partial cloverleaf interchange.
 MD 77 intersects Church Street and Water Street in the center of town; Church Street heads north as MD 550.
 The two state highways run concurrently through the eastern part of Thurmont until MD 550 heads south as Jimtown Road and MD 77 continues east as Rocky Ridge Road.
-MD 77 leaves the town of Thurmont and passes through the village of Graceham, where the highway passes Graceham Moravian Church and Parsonage and has a one-lane underpass of the Maryland Midland Railway.
+MD 77 leaves the town of Thurmont and passes through the village of Graceham, where the highway passes northwest of Graceham Moravian Church and Parsonage and has a one-lane underpass of the Maryland Midland Railway.
 The state highway passes through farmland and traverses Owens Creek just west of Old Frederick Road, which crosses the creek to the south on the Loys Station Covered Bridge.
 Another historic bridge across Owens Creek, the Old Mill Road Bridge, is accessed by Old Mill Road just east of Loyds Station.

-MD 77 passes under the railroad again just west of Rocky Ridge, where the highway meets the southern end of MD 76 (Motters Station Road).
+MD 77 passes under the railroad again just west of Rocky Ridge also passing over the Beaver Branch waterway (which feeds Owens Creek and thereafter feess the Monocacy River).
+The MD 77 bridge over the Beaver Branch was constructed in 1928 and renovated in 2025.
 The state highway crosses the Monocacy River on a through truss bridge at Millers Bridge just south of the confluence of the Monocacy River and Double Pipe Creek.
 A short distance to the east, MD 77 crosses Double Pipe Creek and enters Carroll County at the village of Detour, which is located just north of the confluence of Big Pipe Creek and Little Pipe Creek to form Double Pipe Creek.
 The state highway continues east as Middleburg Road, which intersects the Maryland Midland Railway at grade and crosses Big Pipe Creek before reaching its eastern terminus at MD 194 (Francis Scott Key Memorial Highway) in the village of Keymar, which sits at the junction of the Maryland Midland Railway's east–west and north–south rail lines.
 Middleburg Road continues east as a county highway that passes through Middleburg and Uniontown before continuing as Uniontown Road toward Westminster.